kyletress/siteleaf/Pods/Alamofire/README.md

 ### CocoaPods

 [CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects.

+CocoaPods 0.38.2 is required to build Alamofire on the `swift-2.0` branch.
+It adds support for Xcode 7, Swift 2.0 and embedded frameworks.
 You can install it with the following command:

 ```bash
 $ gem install cocoapods
 ```

-> CocoaPods 0.39.0+ is required to build Alamofire 3.0.0+.

 To integrate Alamofire into your Xcode project using CocoaPods, specify it in your `Podfile`: